lewesche/secrets/README.md

 Then run from anywhere with `secrets`

 ## Usage
+The first time it's run a file will be created in your home directory called `.secrets.txt`.
+This is where encrypted text and optionally unencrypted tags are stored.
+It might be a good idea to save a backup copy of this file.

 ### + h : show all commands
 ### + r : read all secrets
 - Use the same key to read everything.
 If you use different keys for different secrets, some will return gibberish.